Undergarun/FirestormWoD/sql/updates/characters/README.md

+#### When applied
+When SQL files are applied, move them to `sql/updates/old` in the correct directory.

 #### Naming Convention
 In order to respect a correct SQL application by our scripts, please follow the following naming convention.